sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/java.md

 ## Understanding the code

-The application is a simple Spring Boot application with a single controller class `Controller.java` that exports an unique endpoint:
+The application is a simple Spring Boot application with a single controller class `Controller.java` that exports a unique endpoint:

-- `/token` : Generate a token for a given Room name and participant name
+- `/token` : Generate a token for a given Room name and Participant name

 Let's see the code of the controller: